Monday, 2 March 2020

 In this situation, the younger son is hardly going to bear a grudge against his older brother.
 The older boy misbehaved, but not against his younger brother, and the misbehaviour only led to a benefit coming to the younger boy.

-Similarly, it is completely nonsensical for Gentile Christians to bear a grudge against Jews for rejecting Christ.
+Similarly, it makes no sense at all for Gentile Christians to bear a grudge against Jews for rejecting Christ.
 Their sin in rejecting Him was against God, not against Gentiles, and it has led to the infinite blessing of salvation being offered to us.
 How can we possibly bear a grudge against Jews for that?

 For various reasons, then, it is both immoral and absurd for Gentile Christians to want to treat non-Christian Jews harshly for rejecting Jesus.
 On the other hand, however, we certainly shouldn’t see non-Christian Jews as our allies in a general sense.